Fire Risk Assessment

 Your risk assessment must demonstrate that, as far as is reasonable, you have considered the needs of all relevant people, including disabled people.

-Should you wish to employ the services of a professional risk assessor we would strongly recommend that you refer to the Fire Sector Federation’s Guide to Choosing a Competent Fire Risk Assessor.
+Should you wish to employ the services of a professional risk assessor we would strongly recommend that you refer to the NFCC Fire Safety Risk Assessment Guidance.

-The following documents may assist you in complying with your legislative responsibilities: Fire Risk Assessment
+The following link provides information to assist you in complying with your legislative responsibilities for Fire Safety in the Workplace.

 Your local Fire Safety Office